problem4j/problem4j.github.io/docs/02-problem4j-core.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Setting Up & Configuration

-Setting up dependencies for using Problem4J Core library.
+# Problem4J Core

-## Dependency

 Add library as dependency to Maven or Gradle.
 See the actual versions on [Maven Central][maven-central]. **Java 8** or higher is required to use this library.